jhunkeler/astroconda/source/updating.rst

     $ conda update -n astroconda --all

-This method will update the ``astroconda`` metapackage, as well all other packages installed in your enviroment.
+This method will update the ``stsci`` metapackage, as well all other packages installed in your enviroment.

 Please keep in mind, this updates **all packages** regardless if they were installed from AstroConda, Continuum, Inc., or other third party repositories defined in ``$HOME/.condarc``.